micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/Micro_XRCE-DDS/index.md

 ### Multi-Transport Support

 As part of the profiles discussed in the previous section, the user can choose between several transport layers to communicate the Clients with the Agent.
-Ideed, in contrast to other IoT middleware such as MQTT and CoaP, which work over only a particular transport layer, XRCE supports multiple transport protocols natively.
+Indeed, in contrast to other IoT middleware such as MQTT and CoaP, which work over only a particular transport layer, XRCE supports multiple transport protocols natively.
 In particular, the latest version of Micro XRCE-DDS support: **UDP**, **TCP** and a custom **Serial** transport protocol.

 Apart from this, Micro XRCE-DDS has a transport interface for both Agent and Client which allows to implement custom transport in an straightforward manner.